|(a) Types of supervision include:

 skills, strategies, and/or evaluation.

-(5) The board-approved supervisor must designate at
+(5) The Council-approved supervisor must designate

-(6) The board-approved supervisor must submit required
+(6) The Council-approved supervisor must submit required

-documentation and fees to the board as listed in §781.316 of
+documentation and fees to the Council.

-(7) When a licensee is designated a board-approved
+(7) When a licensee is designated Council-approved

 supervisor, he or she may perform the following supervisory functions.